Pylons/pyramid/docs/narr/urldispatch.rst

   view callable when this route matches. e.g. ``mypackage.views.my_view``.

+xhr

+  Thie value should be either ``True`` or ``False``.
+If this value is specified and is ``True``, the :term:`request` must possess an ``HTTP_X_REQUESTED_WITH`` (aka ``X-Requested-With``) header for this route to match.
+This is useful for detecting AJAX requests issued from jQuery, Prototype and other Javascript libraries.
+If this predicate returns false, route matching continues.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+request_method

+  A string representing an HTTP method name, e.g. ``GET``, ``POST``, ``HEAD``, ``DELETE``, ``PUT``.
+If this argument is not specified, this route will match if the request has *any* request method.
+If this predicate returns false, route matching continues.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+path_info

+  The value of this attribute represents a regular expression pattern that will be tested against the ``PATH_INFO`` WSGI environment variable.
+If the regex matches, this predicate will be true.
+If this predicate returns false, route matching continues.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+request_param

+  This value can be any string.
+A view declaration with this attribute ensures that the associated route will only match when the request has a key in the ``request.params`` dictionary (an HTTP ``GET`` or ``POST`` variable) that has a name which matches the supplied value.
+If the value supplied to the attribute has a ``=`` sign in it, e.g. ``request_params="foo=123"``, then the key (``foo``) must both exist in the ``request.params`` dictionary, and the value must match the right hand side of the expression (``123``) for the route to "match" the current request.
+If this predicate returns false, route matching continues.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+header

+  The value of this attribute represents an HTTP header name or a header name/value pair.
+If the value contains a ``:`` (colon), it will be considered a name/value pair (e.g. ``User-Agent:Mozilla/.*`` or ``Host:localhost``).
+The *value* of an attribute that represent a name/value pair should be a regular expression.
+If the value does not contain a colon, the entire value will be considered to be the header name (e.g. ``If-Modified-Since``).
+If the value evaluates to a header name only without a value, the header specified by the name must be present in the request for this predicate to be true.
+If the value evaluates to a header name/value pair, the header specified by the name must be present in the request *and* the regular expression specified as the value must match the header value.
+Whether or not the value represents a header name or a header name/value pair, the case of the header name is not significant.
+If this predicate returns false, route matching continues.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+accept

+  The value of this attribute represents a match query for one or more mimetypes in the ``Accept`` HTTP request header.
+If this value is specified, it must be in one of the following forms: a mimetype match token in the form ``text/plain``, a wildcard mimetype match token in the form ``text/*`` or a match-all wildcard mimetype match token in the form ``*/*``.
+If any of the forms matches the ``Accept`` header of the request, this predicate will be true.
+If this predicate returns false, route matching continues.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 view_for

   The Python dotted-path name to a class or an interface that the